ToNyOyO/veeva-vault-package-maker/README.md

 >
 >As long as all your LESS files are in `shared`>`css` and are `imported` into `default.less` and your JS files are in `shared`>`js` they will be packaged correctly.

+## What does it NOT do?
+>It will not accept crazy characters as input.
+It does not clean /?$& or anything else!
+Use only spaces, hyphens, underscores and alphanumeric characters!
+>
+>It does not screen grab your thumbnail/poster images for you.
+>
+>It will not make your bed either.

+## Upcoming changes...

+##### Processing of iPad screen grabs:

+This will require you installing ImageMagick.

+Proposed method of function:
+- Drop the iPad screen grab into the previews folder of each key message
+- It will create a thumb and poster form the grab
+- It will then delete the grab

+##### Cleaning user input:

+For safety sake, allow users to enter junk then clean it so it doesn't break anything.

 ## Quick start...
 - Copy the files into a new project folder
 - Run `npm install`